droid-php/droid-doc/doc/modules.md

 The Tasks of a Module are executed as part of a Target in which the Module is included.
-To include a Module in a Target, we add an entry to the `modules` [Target configuration][conf-target].
+To include a Module in a Target, we add an entry to the `modules` [Target Configuration][conf-target].
 We provide the same name we earlier gave to the Module when it was registered with the Project:-

     targets: